-Your engineering education and interest in unmanned flight is the ideal combination to take your career to the next level.
-Whether you’re a recent graduate or a working professional, a master’s degree in this engineering field will help you transition into a new, exciting role in the burgeoning field of unmanned flight.
+Your engineering education and interest in unmanned systems is the ideal combination to take your career to the next level.
+Whether you’re a recent graduate or a working professional, a master’s degree in this engineering field will help you transition into a new, exciting role in the burgeoning field of unmanned systems.

 Within the Unmanned and Autonomous Systems Engineering degree, you can select a concentration in Unmanned Aircraft Systems, which includes a two-semester capstone project.
 The degree can be conferred without the concentration, however.
 Beyond the aircraft focus, you will study unmanned systems related to automobiles, surface and undersea marine vessels, and spacecraft.